 You get a fresh start.
 Through a Chapter 7 bankruptcy case, you may eliminate most unsecured debt such as medical bills and credit cards.
 You may also surrender real estate or vehicles that you have financed if you don’t want to keep those debts.
 (To learn more about which debts can be discharged, read Which Debts Are Discharged in Chapter 7 Bankruptcy?)

 Through a Chapter 13 bankruptcy case, you repay a portion of your unsecured debts through the court-supervised repayment plan.
-And depending on your situation, you may be able to pay for your vehicle at a reduced rate.
+And depending on your situation, you might be able to pay for your vehicle at a reduced rate.
 You can also save your home from foreclosure and vehicle from repossession.

 Bankruptcy has its drawbacks as well.
 Here are a few:

 Negative impact on credit rating.
 A bankruptcy filing lowers your credit score.
 Depending on the type of bankruptcy case you file, the filing may stay on your credit report for seven to ten years.
-However, if you already owe a significant amount of money, you may already have a poor credit rating, especially if you are in default.
+However, if you already owe a significant amount of money, you might already have a poor credit rating, especially if you are in default.
 Once you receive your bankruptcy discharge, you will have a clean slate.
 Some creditors even actively solicit recent bankruptcy debtors because they know that there are time limits on filing for bankruptcy again.

 Bankruptcy records are available at the federal bankruptcy courthouse where they are filed and through the federal court system’s subscription-only PACER service.
 However, as a practical matter, your family and friends are unlikely to find out you’ve filed bankruptcy unless you owe them money.